Are You an Enterprise Architect? Really?

 In recent history, principles have been influential as guiding instruments for physical architecture, particularly just after World War II.
 It has not worked out well.
 In the world of cities and buildings, the principle-based rational and utopian city architectures — e.g., as put forward in the Athens Charter by the same Le Corbusier — has led to many urban disasters, such as crime-infested high-rise housing projects.
 The principles were arguably beautiful and logical, the result often was a disaster — a lesson for enterprise architecture if there ever was one.
 But even those principle-oriented architects of the physical did not just produce principles — the boundaries for design — they mostly produced actual designs that embedded those principles.

 In the world of cities and houses there is one type of governance that actually does work via rules that set boundaries for design.
 Those rules are set by the government, and they implement societal values such as safety, environment, health, and access for the physically handicapped.
 These values are translated to building rules in a building decree.
 And the boundaries they describe are enforced by the building inspector.
 Architects are not building inspectors, but strangely enough, the role of governing design through rules, the role of building inspector, is the position into which many enterprise architects have maneuvered themselves.
 And their products reflect that.
-In some versions of templates for project start architectures, such as the current one from Sogeti’s DYA (note: link downloads a file), we see only principles and guidelines.
+In some versions of templates for project start architectures, such as the current one from Sogeti’s DYA (note: used to be a working link, but link is now dead and it is hard to find DYA documentation so I’ll leave it at that), we see only principles and guidelines.

 The Building Decree and the Building Inspector